sadanandpai/git-guide/README.md

 ### 10. I have made some code changes.
 But I want to commit to a new separate branch.

 You can create a separate branch out of the current branch and commit it.
-This works both if you have already made changes or yet to start making changes.
+This works both if you have already made changes or are yet to start making changes.

 - Create a new branch `git checkout -b <my-branch-name>`
 - Stage all the changes `git add *`